-Find Lawyers in Vancouver, British Columbia for Railroad Law
+Find Lawyers in British Columbia, Canada for Railroad Law

 A railway has been defined as "a track or set of tracks of steel rails for the passage of trains conveying passengers and goods;" or as such a system constructed or operated by a single company, along with the organization and personnel required for its working.
 A “railroad” is the U.S. version of the noun.
 So “railroad law” necessarily encompasses a broad subject matter, and expertise may extend to one or more of the elements of the railway, its works and organization and personnel, and related specialized advocacy or counsel.